Why use hooded wetsuits?

 Hooded wetsuits are a winter essential for any surfer that wants to maximize time spent in the water all winter long.
 The times of having to take a winter break because the water is too cold to surf are a thing of the past.
-Modern hooded wetsuits will handle cold water without a problem.
-But make sure you get a high-end wetsuit that is flexible and warm and has the perfect fit and size to eliminate any trapped air or water pockets inside your wetsuit.
+Modern hooded wetsuits will handle cold water with ease.
+Make sure you get a high-end wetsuit that is flexible, warm and has the perfect fit and size to eliminate any trapped air or water pockets inside your wetsuit.

 A warm head is a warm body

-You lose a lot of heat through your head, so keeping your head warm is an effective way to maintain body heat and prevent hyperthermia.
-So wearing a neoprene hood is a great way to stay warm longer.
+When it’s cold outside you loose a lot of your body heat through the head.
+So keeping your head nice and warm with a hooded wetsuit is a very effective way to maintain body heat and prevent hyperthermia.
+Therefore, wearing a neoprene hood is a great way to stay warm during your surf session.
 There are wetsuits available with a built-in hood, or you can buy a separate hood to wear with any wetsuit.
-However, a fixed hood seals off much better, so it is worth it to spend the money on a dedicated winter wetsuit with a built-in hood.
+However, a fixed hood seals off much better, so it is worth to spend money on a dedicated winter wetsuit with a built-in hood.
 This way you will never be cold in winter, even on those subzero days.

 Hooded wetsuit thickness

 Hooded wetsuits usually come in thicker neoprene thicknesses, such as 4/3, 5/4 or 6/4mm.
-Read more about wetsuit material thicknesses here.
-The hood itself can be made out of single lined or double lined neoprene.
-High-end versions feature plush quick-dry lining on the inside combined with neotape for extra protection and rash prevention.
+Read everything you need to know about wetsuit material thicknesses here.
+The hood itself is usually made out of single lined or double lined neoprene.
+The high-end versions features plush quick-dry lining on the inside combined with neotape for extra protection and rash prevention.